-• As part of the RCN Rievdan Project, there was produced different articles in the period, see under ICR publications.

-• The efforts of the Birgen project has been sought continued through the work with the Arctic Indigenous Peoples' Culinary Institute, where womens' roles and traditional knowledge on food culture and raw materials is a key part of the concept.
-Such continuation needs to be worked on next year.
-Given the fact that there has not been any core project funding for Birgen in the period, the progress on the follow-up has been good.
-The Calendar showing traditional knowledge over the reindeer herding year was promoted, as well as the Birgen photo exhibit on women in reindeer herding, at different venues including at the 6th World Reindeer Herders' Congress.
+- As part of the RCN Rievdan Project, there was produced different articles in the period, see under ICR publications. . - The efforts of the Birgen project has been sought continued through the work with the Arctic Indigenous Peoples' Culinary Institute, where womens' roles and traditional knowledge on food culture and raw materials is a key part of the concept.
+Such continuation needs to be worked on next year. - Training of future Arctic Indigenous leaders.
+International Introductory Course: The Arctic Council and the Role of the Permanent Participants.
+Held in Moscow, November 17-18